Face Recognition with ResNet

 Building a Face Recognition System

 First, you need to find faces in images.
-There are lots of ways to do this, from old school Haar cascades to modern CNN detectors.
-Once you find a face, you crop it out and maybe align it so all the faces are oriented the same way.
+There are lots of ways to do this — from old school Haar cascades to modern CNN detectors.
+Once you find a face, crop it out and maybe align it so all the faces are oriented the same way.

-The real magic happens when you pass cropped faces through your ResNet.
-Instead of trying to classify faces directly, you usually take the output from a deep layer as a compact representation of that face.
-This gives you a vector of numbers that captures what makes that face unique.
+The real magic: pass cropped faces through your ResNet.
+Instead of trying to classify faces directly, take the output from a deep layer as a compact representation of that face.
+You get a vector of numbers that captures what makes that face unique.

-For identifying specific people, you can add a classification layer on top:
+For identifying specific people, add a classification layer on top:

 $$\hat{y} = \text{softmax}(\mathbf{z}) = \frac{e^\mathbf{z}}{\sum_{j=1}^K e^{z_j}}$$